Ääntäminen

 - (intransitive) To become warm, to heat up.

-- (intransitive) To favour increasingly.
+- (intransitive) (sometimes in the form warm up) To favour increasingly. [with to]

-- To become ardent or animated.
+- (intransitive) To become ardent or animated.

 Esimerkit